distantnative/retour-for-kirby/.github/README.md

 ## Commercial usage and support development 💛

-The Retour for Kirby plugin is free and under the MIT license.
+Retour is free and under the MIT license.
 If you use it in a commercial project or you want to support its development in general, please consider to give back by

 - [buying me a juice](https://buymeacoff.ee/distantnative) 🥤 or
 - [a donation of your choice](https://paypal.me/distantnative/15EUR) 🌍 or